The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 In principle, the parties are free to agree on the amount of the rent and its increase under commercial tenancy law.
 The parties generally agree on rent adjustment systems, such as indexation rent, graduated rent or turnover-linked rent.
 For residential leases, strict limitations apply to a possible rent increase.

 It is usual to agree on the rent adjustment system in the lease agreement itself.
 It is seldom agreed to negotiate a new rental based on the then-applicable average market rent after a certain number of years, or if the tenant has exercised an option right.
 Generally, commercial rents are adjusted according to changes in the Consumer Price Index (Verbraucherpreisindex).
-A graduated rent will be raised by a certain amount after a certain period of time.
-A turnover-linked rent will be adjusted to the change of turnover of the tenant for a certain period of time; in order to mitigate the risk of falling sales, however, a minimum fixed rent is usually agreed.
+A graduated rent will be raised by a specific amount after a certain period.
+A turnover-linked rent will be adjusted to the change of turnover of the tenant for a certain period; in order to mitigate the risk of falling sales, however, a minimum fixed rent is usually agreed.

-In principle, rent is VAT-free.
-However, the landlord may waive the VAT exemption, thereby entitling it to deduct input VAT.
-This is only possible if the tenant exclusively uses the premises to render supplies which do not exclude the right to deduct input VAT; ie, the landlord’s input VAT deduction depends on the tenant’s use of the property.
+In principle, rent is VAT-free, the landlord is hence not entitled to deduct input VAT.
+However, the landlord may waive the VAT exemption, resulting in its right to deduct input VAT.
+Such waiver is only effective if the tenant exclusively uses the premises to render supplies which do not exclude the right to deduct input VAT; ie, the landlord’s input VAT deduction depends on the tenant’s use of the property.
 Lease agreements therefore normally provide for a compensation claim if the landlord’s waiver fails due to the tenant’s use.

 Rent securities, such as deposits or bank guarantees, are often requested before the commencement of a lease, if agreed upon in the lease agreement.
 In landlord-friendly markets such as Berlin, Frankfurt and Munich, landlords also increasingly demand a lump-sum payment for administrative costs of between 1% and 5% of the annual rent.
 Such lump-sum payment has to be made irrespective of whether such administrative costs have actually been accrued by the landlord.